La Tordue: Recording and later years

 For five years La Tordue played without releasing an album.
 Their 1995 debut release, Les Choses de Rien sold 3,000 copies in less than three months without any publicity.

 Their second album, 1997's T'es Fou, was awarded the prestigious Académie Charles Cros Grand Prix du Disque.
 A long tour followed, including a two weeks in Eastern Europe and a three-week stint at L'Européen in Paris.

 La Tordue's third album, 2000's Le Vent t'Invite ("The Wind Invites You") broke through with French music fans, establishing the group as one of the most interesting acts on the French Nouvelle Chanson scene.
 In their first decade as a band, La Tordue had played over 1,000 concerts and sold some 150,000 albums.
 For the band's tenth anniversary, they released the live album En Vie and embarked on a 40-stop mini-tour with the addition of a fourth member, percussionist Mathieu Morel.

 In late 2002, Sony Music released La Tordue's major label debut, Champ Libre ("Open Field").
 More slickly produced, the album mixed reggae and ska with La Tordue's more traditionally French chanson style.
 The album's final track, Le Pétrin, is a protest against France's "double punishment" law that deports immigrants from France after they have served a prison sentence.
-The track was sung in a dozen foreign languages by numerous artists such as Robert Wyatt, Lo’Jo Triban, Magyd Cherfi of Zebda, Sergent Garcia, Samy Birnbach, Dezoriental, Danyel Waro, and the Tuvan throat singing of Yat Kha.
+The track was sung in a dozen foreign languages by numerous artists such as Robert Wyatt, Lo’Jo Triban, Magyd Cherfi of Zebda, Sergent Garcia, Samy Birnbach, Dezoriental, Danyèl Waro, and the Tuvan throat singing of Yat Kha.
 Their track "René Bouteille" was also included in the 2002 compilation 'Cuisine Non-stop' on David Byrne's Luaka Bop label.

 La Tordue disbanded in 2003.
 Benoît Morel continued his work as an illustrator and went on to record a solo album, Félin pour l’Autre, released in 2007.